ericminikel/cureffi/_posts/2016-07-06-mouse-models-of-genetic-prion-disease.markdown

 Perhaps we're lucky that spontaneous prion disease can even be modeled at all in mice, considering that mice only live 2 or 3 years and most of these mutations take 50 years to cause disease in humans.
 Still, as noted above, there are therapeutic reasons to want to be able to model the human disease process as closely as possible.

 Watts et al reasoned that because expression of bank vole 109I PrP causes spontaneous disease in mice [[Watts 2012]], this PrP sequence must be intrinsically prone to prion formation, and might therefore be a better starting point for modeling the effects of pathogenic mutations.
-And as Table 2 shows, the mouse models in the new paper do have some properties that all previous models have lacked [[Watts 2016]].
-The prion disease in these mice is spontaneous, fatal, and transmissible, a combination that has been lacking in other models to date.
+And as Table 2 shows, the mouse models in the new paper do have some properties that previous models have lacked [[Watts 2016]].
+The prion disease in these mice is spontaneous, fatal, and transmissible, a combination that has been lacking in most other models to date.
 The disease is also fairly rapid.
 In Table 2 above, I did not go into detail on the age at which the various mouse lines develop spontaneous disease, in part because there's too much information (some rows of the above table summarize data from multiple transgenic lines with different times to illness depending on PrP expression level), but many of the previously characterized mouse lines take a year or two to develop illness.
 The new bank vole D178N mice get sick in as little as 179 days (the Tg15965 line) and E200K in as little as 119 days (the Tg7271 line).
 And these mice have exceptionally short incubation times if inoculated with brain homogenate from terminally ill mice of the same genotype &mdash; on the order of 40-60 days.

 The new mice are still not a perfect model of these mutations, however.
 Although each mutation does give rise to a distinct neuropathological profile, suggesting the initiation of distinct prion strains, the neuropathology is not exactly a deadringer for the corresponding mutations in humans.
 For instance, the D178N mice didn't have particularly dire thalamic pathology, as humans with D178N cis-129M tend to do.
 And in at least one key respect, all of the strains bear a closer resemblance to the prions generated in spontaneously sick mice expressing wild-type bank vole 109I PrP [[Watts 2012]] than they do to the corresponding human prion strains: these mice all develop an 8 kDa protease-resistant PrP fragment, in contrast to the 19 and 21 kDa fragments typically seen in human D178N cis-129M and E200K prion disease respectively.
 A final thought is that we believe that there probably exists a small but existent transmission barrier between human prions and bank vole PrP, because when human prions are inoculated into 109M bank voles, the incubation time shortens on second passage [[Watts 2014]].
 That's one reason why the prions in these mice may not represent the exact same prion strain as seen in humans with the corresponding mutations.